varun-11-maker/Music-Player/README.md

 The Music Player is a application that replicates the core features of a modern music streaming service.
 This project allows users to browse a library of songs and enjoy seamless audio playback directly in their browser.
 <h1>Features</h1>
 <li>Predefined Playlists: The application comes with predefined playlists containing multiple songs.</li>
-Audio Playback: Seamless playback of audio files with controls for play, pause, skip, and volume.
+<li>Audio Playback: Seamless playback of audio files with controls for play, pause, skip, and volume.</li>
-Responsive Design: Optimized for both desktop and mobile devices
+<li>Responsive Design: Optimized for both desktop and mobile devices.</li>